-For dissertations and theses only available in print, you will need to visit us or contact our library's Interlibrary Loan Lending section to coordinate a loan to your home library.
+For dissertations and theses only available in print in our physical collection, you will need to visit us to see it.
+If that is not an option, you can ask your community or university library to initiate an interlibrary loan on your behalf.
 For those dissertations and theses available electronically for UHM affiliates through Proquest's Dissertations and Theses, you can purchase a copy directly from Proquest by visiting their Dissertations and Theses Dissemination and Ordering webpage.
 For those dissertations and theses available electronically through Scholarspace, you can freely download the version for non-UH users; however, copying/printing is not permitted.

 Rare and Archival Materials

-The Hawaiian and Pacific Collections' rare and archival materials are available Monday-Friday 9:30am-4:30pm during the Fall, Spring, and Summer semesters.
+The Hawaiian and Pacific Collections' rare and archival materials are available when our reading room is open.
+Click here to view our current hours.
 Access to some archival collections require 24-48 hours advanced notice.
 Prior librarian approval is needed if you plan to research an archival collection on a Sunday that we are open.
 During breaks and interim weeks, hours of availability may be different.
 Check the Hours and Contact Info webpage prior to your visit.